GM recalls 15,000 Malibu sedans for fire threat

-DETROIT, Nov 15 (Reuters) - General Motors Co is recalling nearly 15,000 Chevrolet Malibu sedans from model year 2013 to check for faulty wiring harnesses that could cause a fire.
+DETROIT (Reuters) - General Motors Co (GM.N) is recalling nearly 15,000 Chevrolet Malibu sedans from model year 2013 to check for faulty wiring harnesses that could cause a fire.

 GM on Friday also said it is recalling 44,406 Malibus from model year 2014 to check an issue that could cause the cars’ defrosters to malfunction.